Judas Priest: Redeemer of Souls (2011–2015)

 In an August 2011 interview with Billboard, Halford explained that he and Tipton had "about 12 or 14 tracks completely mapped out" for a new studio album, with four of those tracks already recorded and mixed.
 The band made a point to take its time with the album, with Halford explaining "I'm of the attitude it'll be ready when it's ready ...
 I don't think we're going to slack off.
 We're determined to do a lot of work and be just as dedicated as we've always been and take a lot of care and attention with all the songs.
 We're not going to just bang this one out, so to speak."

 On 13 September 2011, Priest announced its plans to release a new compilation album, The Chosen Few, a set of Priest songs chosen by other iconic heavy metal musicians.

 On 5 June 2013, Halford confirmed that the Epitaph World Tour would not be the band's final tour.
 On 22 December, Judas Priest released a short Christmas message on their official website, which confirmed that they would be releasing their next album in 2014.

 On 17 March 2014 at the Ronnie James Dio Awards in Los Angeles, Halford announced that the band's 17th studio album was finished.
 On 28 April, the band released the album's title track "Redeemer of Souls" for streaming on their official website.
 On 14 May 2014, the band's original guitarist Ernie Chataway died at the age of 62 from cancer, as reported by vocalist Al Atkins.
 Redeemer of Souls was released on 8 July 2014.
-It sold around 32,000 copies in the United States in its first week of release to land at position No. 6 on The Billboard 200 chart, the band's highest charting position in the US after the double-disc concept album, Nostradamus, debuted at No. 11.
-This was the band's first top 10 album in the US.
+It sold around 32,000 copies in the United States on its first week, peaking at number six on the US Billboard 200 chart, the band's highest charting position in the US at that time.
+This was also the band's first top-ten album on the Billboard 200.
 The band went on tour in support of the album which ran from 1 October 2014 until 17 December 2015.
 The Redeemer of Souls Tour led to the sixth live album Battle Cry, which was released on 25 March 2016 after being recorded at the Wacken Open Air festival in Germany on 1 August 2015.